-Idiopathic hypersomnia – The term “idiopathic” means without known cause.
+Idiopathic hypersomnia – The term “idiopathic” means without a known cause.
 This type of hypersomnia is similar to narcolepsy in that the individual is excessively sleepy, falls asleep at inappropriate times, frequently takes naps, and sleeps at night for greater than 10 hours.
 In some cases of idiopathic hypersomnia, cataplexy and hypnagogic hallucinations may be present and resemble the symptoms of narcolepsy.
-However, in idiopathic hypersomnia there are insufficient sleep onset REM periods to justify the diagnosis of narcolepsy.
-Normal hypersomnia Often a genetic predisposition, a “normal” hypersomniac is one who simply requires more sleep, i.e. more than 10 hours of sleep per day.
+However, in idiopathic hypersomnia, there is insufficient sleep onset REM periods to justify the diagnosis of narcolepsy.
+Normal hypersomnia, often a genetic predisposition, a “normal” hypersomniac is one who simply requires more sleep, i.e. more than 10 hours of sleep per day.
 The problem that results is when sleep patterns and requirements interfere with a daily schedule.
 These individuals are typically called “long sleepers.”

 What Causes Hypersomnia?